Yung-Jer/trading-signal/README.md

 * [License](#license)

 ## About this repo
-This repo containes a Python Dash web application that provides visualization to different algorithm trading for learning purposes.
+This repo containes a Python Dash web application that provides visualization and backtesting functionalities to different algorithm trading for learning purposes.
 More technical indicators will be updated soon.

 ## Acknowledgements
 * [Investopedia](https://www.investopedia.com/)